xuyuji9000/unified-web-app-development-process/README.md

 ## Purpose

-As a coordinate specification of evolve a Unified Web App Development Process.
+As a coordinate specification of evolving a Unified Web App Development Process.